Plan diets and implement feeding regimes for horses

 • Neglecting to consider water intake and quality as part of the diet, especially during hot weather or increased exercise.

 • Misconception: 'All horses need the same basic diet.'
-Correction: Nutritional requirements vary significantly with workload, age, and health status; for example, a competition horse needs higher energy and protein than a retired pony.
+Correction: Nutritional requirements vary significantly based on age, workload, breed, and health status.
+For example, a performance horse needs higher energy and protein than a companion pony.

 Frequently Asked Questions